Mary Frances Lovell

-Mary Frances Lovell (July 11, 1843 – September 13, 1932) was a British-born American writer, humanitarian, animal welfare advocate, and temperance reformer.
+Mary Frances Lovell (July 11, 1843 – September 13, 1932) was a British-born American writer, humanitarian, animal welfare and temperance advocate.
 She co-founded the American Anti-Vivisection Society (AAVS), and also, in 1859, the Women's Pennsylvania Society for the Prevention of Cruelty to Animals (WPSPCA), serving as the latter's corresponding secretary and honorary president.
 She served as vice-president of the American Humane Association and through her work with the World's Woman's Christian Temperance Union (WWCTU), her humanitarian efforts were introduced into some 20 countries around the world.

 Early life and education

 Mary Frances Whitechurch was born in London, England, on July 11, 1843.
 (Note: According to Biddle & Lowrie (2016), Mary was born in 1844.)
 Her father, Robert Whitechurch, was an engraver.

 She came to the United States in early 1849, where she was educated in private schools.